to the book the Bhâgavata Purâna

 Chapter 11: The Dânanvas Annihilated and Revived

-(40) Once you're joined with Me in the form of eternal time will that illusory energy consisting of the modes of nature, with all her different elements [the goddess Durga in sum*] no longer be able to bewilder you.'
+(40) The moment one, [living] with the time and all its different elements, is joined with Me in the form of Eternal Time [or the pure Time Spirit], that illusory energy of the modes of nature [the goddess Durgâ in sum **] will no longer be able to bewilder you.'

 next page